-- a) A broadcaster whose Services in the SLT all have maj or Channel No equal to 50 may use UDP multicast Destination IP addresses in the range of 239.
-255. 50.
-0 239.
-255. 50.
-255. - b) A broadcaster whose SLT signals that some Services are associated with maj or Channel No 50 and some with maj or Channel No 89 may use 50 for the third octet of the IP address for all Services. - c) Two broadcaster entities share one ATSC 3.0 emission.
-One specifies an SLT defining a Service on Virtual Channel 52.1; the other specifies an SLT defining a Service on Virtual Channel 48.1.
-Each may use their respective maj or Channel No as the third octet of the IP multicast address. - d) A broadcaster operates an ATSC 3.0 emission on RF channel 58 carrying Services with Virtual Channel Numbers 58.1 and 58.2, and also an ATSC 3.0 emission on RF channel 60 carrying Services with Virtual Channel Numbers 58.3 and 58.4, may use 58 for the third octet of all IP addresses used on the two emissions.
+Service on Virtual Channel 48.1.
+Each may use their respective majorChannelNo as the third octet of the IP multicast address.

+d) A broadcaster operates an ATSC 3.0 emission on RF channel 28 carrying Services with Virtual Channel Numbers 28.1 and 28.2, and also an ATSC 3.0 emission on RF channel 30 carrying Services with Virtual Channel Numbers 28.3 and 28.4, may use 28 for the third octet of all IP addresses used on the two emissions.
 In this case, all UDP multicast Destination IP addresses must be unique across the two emissions.